Every Elementary Higher Topos has a Natural Number Object: Peano Implies Lawvere

-\begin{remone} The content of the proposition is that a point in $Part(X,b,u)$ are choices of maps $[p] \to X$ for every finite cardinal $[p]$ that are all consistent with each other.
-This is exactly confirms our intuition from Example \ref{Ex Partial Maps Spaces}, where each column is the restriction of the next column. \end{remone}
+The first one follows from the previous paragraph, using the case $n = max([sp]) : 1 \to X$.
+The second case follows from the induction assumption combined with the fact that $inc_{[sp]} \circ inc_{[p]} = inc_{[p]}$. \end{proof} The content of \cref{Prop Partial Maps Parametrized} is that a point in $Part(X,b,u)$ are choices of maps $[p] \to X$ for every finite cardinal $[p]$ that are all consistent with each other.
+This exactly confirms our intuition from \cref{Ex Partial Maps Spaces}, where each column is the restriction of the next column.